 Before making a planning application

 Please note that the new Community Infrastructure Levy (CIL) came into effect from 25 June 2018 and will be payable on relevant planning permissions granted from this date.
 Please visit the CIL pages for further information.

-We can provide you with help and advice prior to the submission of planning applications through our duty planning service or by making a written submission.
+We can provide you with help and advice prior to the submission of planning applications through our duty planning service for householder or small business enquiries only.